 9. United Kingdom - Margaret Thatcher (1979 – 1990)

 Margaret Thatcher came from a humble background and worked as an industrial chemist before launching into politics.
 She joined the Conservative Party and became its leader in 1975.
-By 1979, she was United Kingdom’s first female prime minister; Thatcher was also the first woman elected to lead a major Western country.
-Nicknamed the “Iron Lady” for her hard stance against communism, she held office for 11 years, making her 20th-century longest-serving British prime minister.
+By 1979, she was the United Kingdom’s first female prime minister.
+Thatcher was also the first woman elected to lead a major Western country.
+Nicknamed the “Iron Lady” for her hard stance against communism, she held office for 11 years, making her the longest-serving British prime minister of the 20th century.
 During her run, Thatcher promoted free-market policies, privatized state-owned companies, and helped lead Britain towards a better economic future.

 10. Iceland - Vigdís Finnbogadóttir (1980-1996)